pinussilvestrus/dev-articles/articles/prototyping#07-04-2020.md

 Before creating a demo showcase, it's necessary to know a particular use case you want to test.
 Not every scenario is suitable for creating a prototype for it.
 Most bug fixes and feature requests are quite trivial in the end.
 Once you don't know how the feature would look in the end, maybe because there wasn't built something like that before or there are a bunch of possible solutions, it's a perfect starting point to think about creating a prototype.

 There will be a dedicated chapter for that point, but: Don't start with too many scenarios.
-Try to think about the basic user story you want to solve.
+Try to think about the **basic user story** you want to solve.
 Is there a particular problem your users face multiple times?
 Is there a specific request your application should serve.
 Before you begin, try to create a basic user journey.
 After you created that one, try to think about variable routes the journey could take.
 Once you know the basic scenario, it will be easier to define a specific interaction for the prototype.

 I can recommend [this blog post](https://uxplanet.org/a-beginners-guide-to-user-journey-mapping-bd914f4c517c) for first guidance on how to create pleasant user journeys.

 ### It's about Innovation + Inspiration

 It's okay not always to create entirely new functionality.
 Although the problem would be huge and uncertain in its possible solutions, most stuff was already solved out there.
 Inspiration is not cheating.
-The users are often used to certain ways of solving different problems.
+The users are often used in certain ways of solving different problems.

 That's why it makes total sense to take solutions from other applications and check whether you can bring it inside your prototype.
 In some cases, there might be standards that give a basic guideline on how to solve problems.
 Doing such a **pre-research** often helped me before getting started with the ideation step.